AriAQ21/CliniScribe/README.md

 1. **Setup storage directories and HF token** (first time only):

-In the .env file, update the storage directories to match your server workspace:
+In the root .env file and the backend/.env file, update the storage directories to match your server workspace and add HF token:

    ```bash
    HF_TOKEN="example-not-a-token"